dvtzoe/japanese-homework/README.md

 # Japanese Homework Assistant

-`jphw` automates repetitive Google Form drills by launching Firefox, scraping each question, and sending them to an AI-backed server for answers.
+`jphw` automates repetitive Google Form drills by launching a browser (Chromium by default), scraping each question, and sending them to an AI-backed server for answers.
 The project ships as a cross-platform CLI plus a Deno server that proxies OpenRouter.
 This guide walks through first-time setup on macOS, Linux, and Windows.

 ## Prerequisites

 - An [OpenRouter](https://openrouter.ai/) account and API key
-- Firefox installed locally (the CLI drives it through Playwright)
+- Playwright downloads Chromium automatically; pass `--firefox` if you prefer Firefox
 - Deno v1.39+ if you plan to run from source or start the server locally

 ## 1. Download the CLI